The Imitation Game

 It’s the story of a man who loved the wrong sort of person and couldn’t even redeem himself by saving millions of lives.

-It’s the story of a brilliant man, so valuable to our progress, being driven to kill himself by a sick and twisted world.
+It’s the story of a brilliant man, so valuable to our progress, being driven to kill himself by the very same sick and twisted world he saved.

 Really, It’s the story of what monsters we can be.